 The train’s ideal purpose is to connect, to increase mobility.
 In San Diego, this fluidity is essential to communities on both sides of the border.
 The train, however, can be manipulated to serve the needs of wealthier, more powerful parties in the American urban landscape, leaving its ultimate objective behind for more lucrative pursuits.
 This is the necessary caution that troubles light rail.

-I believe its intention should never waver: connect those who need transport the most.
+I believe its intention should never waver: connect those who need transport to the best pack & ship companies.
 All must benefit.